Frequently Asked Questions about our hands-on Endo CE program

 I’m new to doing Rotary Endodontics.
 Is this a suitable course for me?
 If so, how?

-This course is ideal for both the beginner and experienced practitioner.
-The hands-on portion is tailored for each participant.
+This course is ideal for both the beginner and experienced practitioner in root canal treatment [RCT].
+The hands-on portion is tailored for each participant to maximize their endo training.

 We will teach you how to better perform rotary endodontic treatment as well as various aspects involved in efficiently delivering endodontic care from the initial complaint of pain/swelling (or lesion spotted on a radiograph) to restoring completed cases.
-Participants will be able to practice the new techniques with the files provided at the course.
+Participants will be able to practice the new techniques with the files provided at the course, or bring your own rotary file system.

-This is primarily a hands-on course.
+This is primarily a hands-on Endo course.
 It is all about performing rotary endodontics efficiently, safely, and more predictably.
-In essence, the fog oft associated with rotary endodontics will be lifted and you have an efficient regimen for tackling most cases you face, from beginning to end.
-The didactic portion is there to complement your hands-on skills.
-Not only will you be better at performing endodontic treatment will be a connoisseur of things endo related.
+In essence, the fog often associated with rotary endodontics will be lifted and you have an efficient regimen for tackling most cases you face, from beginning to end.
+The didactic portion is there to complement your hands-on Endo skills.
+Not only will you be better at performing endodontic treatment, you will be a connoisseur of things endo-related.

-We will poll participants prior to the course in order to help maximize your experience and meet all of you objectives.
+We will poll participants prior to the course in order to help maximize your experience and meet all of your learning objectives.

 I’ve been doing my own Rotary Endo in my practice for some time.
 Is this a suitable course for me to take?
 If so, why?

-Advanced practitioners learners can increase their efficiency whilst still staying safe and avoiding breakage, ledging, blocking out, and other things that can ruin your endo day.
+Advanced practitioner learners can increase their efficiency whilst still staying safe and avoiding breakage, ledging, blocking out, and other things that can ruin your endo day.
 You will increase your productivity and predictability.
 Better cleaning, shaping, and obturation results are possible.
+You’ll also learn little tips, tricks, and gems that you never knew about through lecture and one-on-one consultations with faculty.

-What kind of prep should I do prior to the course?
+What kind of prep should I do prior to this Endo course?
 Do you provide extracted teeth?

 We do provide extracted teeth for those who don’t have any.
 Not to worry!